hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 * Are you running a beta version of iOS, iPadOS, macOS, tvOS, or UniFi Protect?
   * If so, I'm afraid you're on your own. **`homebridge-unifi-protect` does not support any beta versions of Apple or Ubiquiti platforms**.
 Beta software is beta for a reason - it's under active development and often has bugs or issues.
 Ubiquiti's beta firmwares in particular, I've found, to vary wildly in usability and quality.

+* Are you running Homebridge 2.0 or later?
+  * HBUP 8 requires it.
+A Homebridge 1.x install won't load the plugin at all, so if HBUP simply isn't showing up after upgrading, this is the very first thing to check.
+You'll also want to be on Node 22.20 or later.

 * Are you running on the latest versions of `Homebridge` and `homebridge-unifi-protect`?

 * Are you running in a firewalled environment?
-  * It's popular in some circles to have a separate network at home for your IoT devices .
+  * It's popular in some circles to have a separate network at home for your IoT devices.
 Unfortunately, this is also a common source of issues relating to video streaming, almost always related to firewall rules or mDNS issues.

 * Have you reviewed the [best practices documentation](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/BestPractices.md)?